-Fact: People talk more when they are comfortable.
+Here is a fact: People talk more when they are comfortable.
 When they feel safe, they can let out more than they hoped to divulge.
 And take more risks.
-Be playful, as such.

 So how do you make someone comfortable around you?

-Smile cheerfully to convey that you’re not a threat, and you’re jolly for a heart to heart conversation.
+Smile cheerfully to convey that you’re a friend, and looking forward to heartful conversation.

 Deliver genuine compliments with a smile.
-That will boost your likability 100%.
+It will boost your likability 100%.

 Your guest is bound to have dressed sharply for this moment.
 So you have no excuse not to say something nice!

-And if they are tense or shy, show them that a studio is a friendly space.
+And if they are tense or shy, show them that a radio studio is a friendly space.

 To top it off, keep your body language positive.
 Maintain eye contact, and if they don’t like it, be considerate.
 Be like them by mirroring their expressions, manner of speech, gestures, etc.